wallarm/product-documentation/docs/2.16/user-guides/settings/users.md

 1. In the *Users* tab of the *Settings* section, click the *Add user* button.
 2. Select the user role from the dropdown list.
-3. Enter a first and a last name, an email, and a temporary password for the user.
+3. Enter a first and last name, email, and temporary password for the user.

     ![!New user form][img-add-user]